 Although it's up to individuals to make sure they are eligible to make Gift Aid donations before signing any declaration, charities can pay the price if they fail to carry out due diligence.
-HMRC can insist that any repayments made to charities for incorrect Gift Aid donations are paid back by the charity.
+HMRC can insist any repayments made to charities for incorrect Gift Aid donations are repaid by the charity.

-Government guidance on Gift Aid is hefty and intricate, covering everything from church collections to charity auctions, so it's definitely worth consulting an expert, or at least reading the documentation very closely indeed.
+Government guidance on Gift Aid is dense and intricate, covering everything from church collections to charity auctions, so consulting an expert, or at least reading the documentation very closely, is a must.